-Sri Lanka seems to be set to accomplish its goal of ensuring that all children have the opportunity to attend school with the Sri Lankan population having a literacy rate of 92 percent by 2015, higher than that expected for a developing country.
+Sri Lanka seems set to accomplish its goal of ensuring that all children have the opportunity to attend school, with the Sri Lankan population having a literacy rate of 92 percent by 2015, higher than that expected for a developing country.
 However, despite the progress that has been made, many children still lack the educational opportunities they need.

 Angunukolwawewa School is located in a village named Sethsirigama, Thanamalwila, one hour's drive from Udawalawe.
-This school is run in rural area, and due to the lack of teacher resources, there's no English class.
-Therefore, the students could barely speak it, and we needed an interpreter to help us to interact with students.
+This school is run in a rural area, and due to the lack of teacher resources, there's no English class.
+Therefore, the students could barely speak it, and we needed an interpreter to help us interact with them.

 Once we arrived, students were asked to gather together in a large classroom.
 In order to give a general introduction to China, we drew two maps, one of China and the other of Sri Lanka.
 After describing the distance between the two countries, we asked the question: From two different countries with such a long distance, could we be friends?